Title: Professor Emeritus

 Weston Noble, 94, of Decorah, Iowa, passed away peacefully Wednesday, Dec.
 21, 2016 in Decorah.

 Read the announcement on Headlines.

-Weston Noble is a highly accomplished and honored American music educator and conductor.
-Now the Johnson Professor Emeritus of Music, Mr. Noble had a fifty-seven year tenure as a conductor and teacher at Luther College, Decorah, Iowa.
-He has received acclaim from across the country and the world as the conductor of the Luther College Nordic Choir from 1948 to 2005, the Luther College Concert Band from 1948 to 1973, and as guest director for over 900 all-state bands, orchestras, choirs, and festivals across four continents.
+Weston Noble was a highly accomplished and honored American music educator and conductor.
+Mr. Noble had a fifty-seven year tenure as a conductor and teacher at Luther College, Decorah, Iowa.
+He received acclaim from across the country and the world as the conductor of the Luther College Nordic Choir from 1948 to 2005, the Luther College Concert Band from 1948 to 1973, and as guest director for over 900 all-state bands, orchestras, choirs, and festivals across four continents.

 In 2009 he conducted the International Schools Festival in Kuala Lumpur, Malaysia, with participants from Thailand, Singapore, Malaysia, the Philippines, Taiwan, and Indonesia.
 He is the resident conductor of the Pacific Summer Music Festival of Guam.
 In December 2010 Mr. Noble conducted Handel’s Messiah in Seoul, Korea, returning to Korea in 2013 to conduct the Korea National Choir.